 This page describes Porirua Library's Children's Library, which has a wide range of items that can be borrowed, and runs year-round programming for children of all ages.

 In the Children's Library, you will find more than 7,000 different books for children and their parents, ranging from board books for babies, through picture books (from wordless to sophisticated), emergent readers, look-and-finds (like Where's Wally?), comics, rite-of-passage series like Harry Potter, The Chronicles of Narnia, and Percy Jackson, and hot trend series' such as Liz Pichon's Tom Gates, Jeff Kinney's Diary of a Wimpy Kid, and the James Patterson Middle School books.
 There is an extensive non-fiction collection, and librarians who are trained in the fine art of extracting the facts and inspiration kids need from it.
-We also run holiday programmes of special events designed to bring the magic of story alive, and make you and your kids a part of it.
+We also run holiday programmes - including the fabulous annual A-Long Hot Summer Story Festival - designed to bring the magic of story alive, and make you and your kids a part of it.
 Come and join the party!

 What's better than having a book read to you or reading one to someone else?
 Having a bestselling author or award winning actor read it to you on one of our audio books.
 We have a huge collection, from picture books to chapter books on CD.
 The audio collection also includes a wide range of albums of kid's music and creative visualisation CDs.